 Brake Checking Accident Claims

-In fact, either driver can be the at-fault driver, especially if there was careless driving involved or an aggressive driving tactic.
+Either driver can be the at-fault driver, especially if careless driving is involved or an aggressive tactic.

-For example, in a brake checked accident case, the rear driver can suffer serious injuries and property damage.
+For example, the rear driver can suffer serious injuries and property damage in a brake-checked accident case.

-Then, this driver can sue the brake checker (the driver who was at the front) for damages.
+Then, this driver can sue the brake checker (the driver at the front) for damages.

 The law enforcement will check several factors related to a brake check claim, such as: